 Understand My Dreams basa"d

-Dream of wolves, babies, screaming, children
+Dream of babies, children, screaming, wolves

 T all the family were being held in a big house it led out onto the fields under dinting arches and on top of the arches were men throwing hundreds of children and babies off the arches for the wolves in the feilds to eat we had to cross the field to escape and we had to leave the babies and children behind to be eaten and they were screaming and crying and trying to save each other but we just had to walk over them to get away and save ourselves

-This dream was added to the dreams database first time 13 years ago on July 20, 2012
+This dream was added to the dreams database first time 14 years ago on July 20, 2012

 Dream Interpretation Analysis